-Most of the expenditure of the Health Board as Commissioner is met from funds advanced by the Scottish Government Health Directorate within an approved revenue resource limit (RRL).
-If the Board underspends against the approved revenue resource limit, the balance may be carried forward to the following year, subject to restraints imposed by the Scottish Government Health Directorate.
+Most of the expenditure of the Health Board as Commissioner is met from funds advanced by the Scottish Government Health Directorates within an approved revenue resource limit (RRL).
 Cash drawn down to fund expenditure within this approved revenue resource limit will be credited to the general fund.

-Miscellaneous Income is income receivable by the Board that is not classed as Government funding.
+All other income receivable by the board that is not classed as funding is recognised in the period in which it is receivable.

-Non discretionary funding is outwith the RRL is allocated to match actual expenditure incurred for the provision of specific pharmaceutical, dental or ophthalmic services identified by the Scottish Government.
+Non discretionary funding outwith the RRL is allocated to match actual expenditure incurred for the provision of specific pharmaceutical, dental or ophthalmic services identified by the Scottish Government.
 Non discretionary expenditure is disclosed in the accounts and deducted from operating costs charged against the RRL in the Statement of Resource Outturn.

-Funding for the acquisition of fixed assets received from the Scottish Government Health Directorate is credited to the general fund when cash is drawn down.
+Funding for the acquisition of fixed assets received from the Scottish Government Health Directorates is credited to the general fund when cash is drawn down.